WriskHQ/DataDocs/documentation/policy_transaction-properties-the-asset-schema-properties-the-id-schema.md

 #/properties/asset/properties/id#/properties/asset/properties/id
 ```

-An explanation about the purpose of this instance.
+A unique identifier for the version of the asset.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                       |